Snapchat Data Breach

 Snapchat Data Breach explained: what happened?

-The Snapchat data breach, discovered in January 2023, exposed usernames, phone numbers, and email addresses of approximately 46 million users.
+The Snapchat data breach, discovered on New Year's Eve 2013 (January 1, 2014), exposed usernames, phone numbers, and approximate geographic location of approximately 4.6 million users.
 The breach exploited a vulnerability in Snapchat's code, demonstrating how hackers can take advantage of software loopholes.
 This incident was not reported as part of a larger campaign but emphasized the growing need for robust data protection measures.

 Who hacked Snapchat?